turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 - `nrLDPC_coding_aal.is_t2` - optional parameter, set this to 1 when using the AMD T2 Telco Accelerator Card.

+> [!NOTE]
-> Note: These parameters can also be provided in a configuration file.
+> These parameters can also be provided in a configuration file.

 Example for the ACC200:
 ```